eithannak29/eithannak29/README.md

     </a>
 </p>

-- 🧬 I’m currently working on [your current work/project]!
+- 🧬 I’m currently working on GAN Pokemon!
 - 📈 I like visualisations.
 - 🧔🏻 I love being in a class with students.
 - 🔭 I’m always eager to learn.